-It wasn't as if he didn't show an interest in acting on the knowledge, either.
-Although it was never quite clear to me whether the motivation was to acquire social approval, or genuinely from conviction.

-He often spoke about making a change, giving to charity and choices related to animal ethics.
+It wasn't as if he didn't show an interest in acting on his knowledge, either.
+(Although it was never entirely clear to me whether the motivation was to acquire social approval, or genuinely from personal conviction.)
+He often spoke about making a change, giving to charity, and choices related to animal ethics.

-But just as frequently, he also argued himself back out of action.
+But, just as frequently, he also argued himself back out of action.